History, tourist information, and nearby accommodation

 The upstairs features a suite of Georgian bedrooms, one with wonderful Oriental wallpaper.
 William Windham spent a small fortune on a specialist to hang his handpainted Chinese wallpaper in 1752.
 The library features over 5000 books.
 The family collected so many books that they had to block up a large bay window to make room for more bookshelves.

 Below stairs look for the poem to a local woman scratched onto a window by William Windham II's lovelorn tutor.
 The Serants Hall still boasts te furniture made for it in the 1750s.

 The grounds feature a walled garden with a brick dovecot, and a 1707 Orangery modelled after Nicholas Hawksmoor's Great Orangery at Kensington Palace.

-A short walk from the Hall is the medieval church, with ornate tombs to the Windham family.
+A short walk from the Hall is the medieval church of St Margaret, with ornate tombs to the Windham family.

 Garden: Fascinatingly diverse gardens surrounding a 17th century mansion.
 Victorian pleasure grounds with a Georgian orangery, many specimen trees, walled garden a superb woodland trails to enjoy.
 Also see the kitchen garden laid out around a pond.

 Location: 2 miles south west of Cromer, off the B1436

 Website: Felbrigg Hall

 National Trust - see also: National Trust memberships (official website link)

 Heritage Rated from 1- 5 (low-exceptional) on historic interest